MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-excel-report-layouts.md

 ---
-title: Working with Excel Layouts
+title: Working with Excel layouts
 description: Learn how to create and modify report layouts that are built using Excel.
 author: jswymer
 ms.topic: conceptual
 ms.devlang: al
 ms.search.keywords: 'customized report, document layout, logo, personalize' ms.search.form: '9650, 9652'
-ms.date: 11/10/2022
+ms.date: 05/30/2024
 ms.author: jswymer
 ms.service: dynamics-365-business-central
+ms.reviewer: jswymer
 ---
-# <a name="working-with-microsoft-excel-layouts"></a>Working with Microsoft Excel Layouts
+# Working with Microsoft Excel layouts

 Microsoft Excel report layouts are based on Excel workbooks (.xlsx files).
 With them, you can create reports that include familiar Excel features for summarising, analysing, and presenting data such as formulas, PivotTables, and PivotCharts.